 Both the client and practitioner benefit from the yoga stretches and meditative qualities, through gentle rocking and meditative rhythm which often looks and feels like a graceful dance, working very deeply on emotional and physical levels.
 The pressure and stretching is sympathetically matched to the client’s ability and needs.
 The number of techniques is vast and practitioners will use their hands, feet, legs and elbows to free tension within the body.

 A dynamic and powerful therapeutic Northern style Thai massage is applied with loving kindness, also known as ‘Metta’ in Buddhism.
 It’s a unique and powerful healing art that has been an integral part of traditional Thai medicine for thousands of years.
 It is believed to have been developed by Jivaka Kumar Baccha, the legendary founder of Thai massage.
 He was a physician to the Sangha, the order of Buddhist monks and nuns, at the time of the Buddha.
-The Thais call him Doctor Shivago and to this day honour him as “The Father of Medicine”.
+He is also referred to as, Doctor Shivago and “The Father of Medicine”.

 What are the benefits?

-- Increases flexibility, joint mobility and range of movement and co-ordination.
-Assists alignment and posture.
+Increases flexibility, joint mobility and range of movement and co-ordination, assisting alignment and posture

-- Strengthens the internal organs and stimulates the immune system
+Strengthens internal organs and stimulates the immune system